 Any student pursuing a degree in Food Science Technology needs to take a look at Pennsylvania State University - Main Campus.
 In addition to its bachelor's programs, Pennsylvania State University - Main Campus offers graduate degrees in Food Science Tech.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Rutgers University - New Brunswick is among your best bets if you're planning on studying Food Science Technology.
-Students who graduate from the food science tech program make around $45,243 in their early career salary and $89,504 in their mid-career salary.
+Soon after graduation, food science tech students generally make about $45,243 in their early careers.
 New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.

 Delaware Valley University is a great decision for students pursuing a Food Science Technology degree.
-This school is located in the suburban region of Doylestown, Pennsylvania, close to shops and other entertainment.
+Situated in Doylestown, Pennsylvania, DelVal provides a safe and sound, suburban environment for students.